jeetdhoriyani/jeetdhoriyani.github.io/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/jeetjd/jeetjd.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Jeet Dhoriyani
 I am second year MS research student at Cornell University.
 I am currently working on Quantum computing and its practical use cases in real life problems.
 I am majorly interested in developing Quantum-Classical algorithms for large scale problems.